HOW TO MAKE GOBI BUTTER MASALA OR GOBI MAKHANI?

 This is the base for this Gobi Butter Masala.
 The key things to remember before making the Makhani sauce is that the ingredients must be ground to a really fine paste.
 If you are not sure about how smooth the paste is, i suggest that you strain it through a sieve and then proceed.

 The cashews are added for thickening the gravy.
-If you are conscious about your calories, feel free to substitute it with 1 tablespoon melon seeds.
+If you are conscious about your calories, feel free to substitute it with 1 tbsp melon seeds.
 I prefer using low fat milk for making the Makhani gravy because the flavors are subtler and the gravy doesn’t feel heavy.
 If you feel like a celebratory Gobi Makhani, round off the dish with a splash of cream in the end after you garnish with coriander leaves.

 Vegan Substitutes for Gobi Makhani